Huawei's Global Sales May Skyrocket, Since They Found A Perfect Alternative To Google Playstore

 On the search front, Petal Search offers Huawei curated “daily weather forecasts and top news, live sports scores and schedules, video, image, and music searches,” as well as “financial news and stock market updates.”

 All that plus the ability to search for and install apps.
 The biggest issue post-blacklist has been that app installation and Google workarounds have intimidated regular users.
 The new Petal Search is intended to make everything official and assured.
 Search for an app like “Instagram” or “Facebook,” and the results will come complete with an install option.
-If the app is available on the AppGallery, then that’s where it comes from.
-If not, a third-party app store will be used instead.

 No word yet on the security measures to screen those applications coming from outside the AppGallery, and there are likely to be regional and national variances on what is available.
 What is clear, though, is that any suggestion that this might be an issue for Huawei in light of U.S. restrictions has diminished with escalating tensions.
 Huawei wants to ensure that as many as possible of its 650 million active smartphone users stick with the brand over the coming difficult months.